cksource/ckeditor4-plugin-a11ychecker/samples/guide.md

 When you wish to introduce some manual changes to your content, Accessibility Checker will switch to listening mode, waiting for your changes to be done.

-There are two ways of switching Accessibility Checker to listening mode:
+There are two ways of switching Accessibility Checker to listening mode after its initial activation:

 * Clicking anywhere in the CKEditor content area.
 * Pressing the listening mode [keyboard shortcut](#keyboard-shortcuts).